NJUNLP/knn-box/tutorials/markdowns/adaptive_knn_mt.md

-In this tutorial, we will show you how to build a adaptive knn-mt system from scratch with libds. we use WMT19 DE-EN transformer model as our base model, and multi-domain DE-EN dataset.
+In this tutorial, we will show you how to build a adaptive knn-mt system from scratch with knnbox. we use WMT19 DE-EN transformer model as our base model, and multi-domain DE-EN dataset.
 In this tutorial, we only focus on the `Medical` domain.

 adaptive knn-mt is similar to vanilla knn-mt except for a different combiner. adaptive knn-mt's combiner contains a small neural network to caclulate k, temperate, lambda parameters, and we should train this network.